-The 1-mile rule, outlined in the 2016 Handbook for Campus Safety and Security Reporting designated the downtown campus properties, previously classified under Non-campus, as On-campus properties.
-The downtown geography is considered and included in on-campus property for all purposes and reporting, however is differentiated here for clarity.
-This section will remain until the statistics for previous years are no longer in the report.
 Boise State uses the entire facility located at 301 S. Capitol Boulevard, Boise for classes, community events and meetings.
 Boise State's Venture College, a program of the College of Innovation and Design is housed at the 301 S. Capitol facility.
 The Downtown campus also consists of leased parking spaces at 789 W. Broad Street.
 The 301 S. Capitol facility is open to the public Monday through Friday between 8am and 4pm.
 There are regular inspections of fire safety equipment and the Condo Association for the 301 S. Capitol facility ensures the street outside the facility is maintained.
 Department of Public Safety personnel provide regular patrols of and response to University controlled areas of the Downtown campus.
 Members of the University community are encouraged to report any criminal or suspicious activities that occur at these areas to the Boise State Department of Public Safety immediately by calling (208) 426-6911.
 Dial 9-1-1 for emergencies.
 The agency providing law enforcement services to the 301 S. Capitol facility, leased parking areas and public property surrounding those areas is the Boise Police Department, located at 333 N. Mark Stall Place, Boise, Idaho 83704, phone number (208) 377-6790.
 For comments, concerns, or questions about security at the 301 S. Capitol facility, contact Nic Miller by phone at (208) 994-1209 or by email at nicolasmiller@boisestate.edu.

-In August of 2016, Boise State expanded its Downtown campus footprint when it moved the Computer Science program into the City Center Plaza building located at 777 W. Main Street, Suite 364, Boise.
+The Boise State Computer Science program is housed at the City Center Plaza building located at 777 W. Main Street, Suite 364, Boise.
 Boise State also leases parking spaces at 770 W. Main Street and 312 S. 9th Street.
 The City Center Plaza building is open to the public during regular business hours and the Department of Public Safety provides regular patrols of and response to University controlled areas.
 There are regular inspections of fire safety equipment for the City Center Plaza building and the Condo Association for the building ensures the street outside the complex is maintained.
 Additionally, in June of 2017, Boise State expanded to include leased property at 101 S. Capitol, inside the US Bank Building.
 The lease consists of Suite #207 and #208 in the building.

 The building is open to students and faculty/staff during regular business hours via key card access.
 Members of the University community are encouraged to report any criminal or suspicious activities that occur at these locations to the Boise State Department of Public Safety immediately by calling (208) 426-6911.
 They should also be reported to the Boise State Coordinator Jordan Morales, who can be reached by phone at (208) 426-5759.
 Dial 9-1-1 for emergencies.
-The agency providing law enforcement services to the City Center Plaza building and the U.S. Bank building, associated leased parking areas and public property surrounding those areas is the Boise Police Department, located at 333 N. Mark Stall Place, Boise, Idaho 83704, phone number (208) 377-6790.
+The agency providing law enforcement services to the City Center Plaza building and the U.S. Bank building, associated leased parking areas and public property surrounding those areas is the Boise Police Department, located at 333 N. Mark Stall Place, Boise, Idaho 83704, phone number (208)

+377-6790.
 Comments, concerns, or questions about security at the City Center Plaza building and U.S Bank building should be communicated to Jordan Morales at jordanmorales@boisestate.edu or (208) 426-5759.

-2016-2018 Crime Statistics
+2017-2019 Crime Statistics